Selecting a language will automatically trigger the translation of the page content.

 Who shall I contact

-If stay in France, you must file application for a residence card within 2 months of the expiry of your visa the prefecture or sub-prefecture of your home.
+If you wish stay in France, you must file a application for a residence card within 2 months before the end of your visa to the prefecture or sub-prefecture of your home.

 Find out more on your prefecture's website.